Running of the spectral index: Reconciling the CMB with the Lyman-$\alpha$ Forest: Power Spectrum Running

-\textbf{Power Spectrum Running. ---} \textit{Likelihood.} To constrain the PPS, we use the most recent likelihoods from \Planck~\cite{Planck:2018vyg} and the ACT DR6 Lite likelihood released by the ACT collaboration~\cite{ACT:2025fju,ACT:2025tim}.\footnote{\url{https://github.com/ACTCollaboration/DR6-ACT-lite}} Our setup follows the \Planck-ACT ({P-ACT}) cut configuration described in Ref.~\cite{ACT:2025fju}, which combines large-scale Planck data with high-resolution ACT measurements.
-Specifically, we include the low-$\ell$ TT spectrum from Planck~\cite{Planck:2019nip} and the low-$\ell$ EE spectrum from the \texttt{Sroll2} reanalysis~\cite{Pagano:2019tci}, while at high multipoles we use ACT DR6 CMB-only data in the \Planck-\ACT cut, retaining \Planck data only up to $\ell = 1000$ in TT and $\ell = 600$ in TE/EE.
+\textit{Likelihood.} To constrain the PPS, we use the most recent likelihoods from \Planck~\cite{Planck:2018vyg} and the ACT DR6 Lite likelihood released by the ACT collaboration~\cite{ACT:2025fju,ACT:2025tim}.\footnote{\url{https://github.com/ACTCollaboration/DR6-ACT-lite}} Our setup follows the \Planck-ACT ({P-ACT}) cut configuration described in Ref.~\cite{ACT:2025fju}, which combines large-scale \Planck~data with high-resolution ACT measurements.
+Specifically, we include the low-$\ell$ TT spectrum from \Planck~\cite{Planck:2019nip} and the low-$\ell$ EE spectrum from the \texttt{Sroll2} reanalysis~\cite{Pagano:2019tci}, while at high multipoles we use ACT DR6 CMB-only data in the \Planck-\ACT cut, retaining \Planck~data only up to $\ell = 1000$ in TT and $\ell = 600$ in TE/EE.
 ACT data dominate at smaller scales, covering the range $600 < \ell < 6500$ in TT, TE, and EE, with foregrounds marginalised over.
-We also include the foreground-marginalised likelihood \texttt{SPT-3G D1 Lite} published recently by SPT~\cite{SPT-3G:2025bzu}.\footnote{\url{https://github.com/SouthPoleTelescope/spt_candl_data}} Similarly to Ref.~\cite{Rogers:2023upm}, to account for Lyman-$\alpha$ constraints on the matter power spectrum, we use a compressed 2D Gaussian likelihood derived from the eBOSS (Sloan Digital Sky Survey Data Release 14; SDSS DR14) Lyman-$\alpha$ forest flux power spectrum~\cite{eBOSS:2018qyj} and tabulated in Ref.~\cite{Goldstein:2023gnw}.
-All the cosmological information in the eBOSS flux power spectrum can be compressed into two parameters: the amplitude $\Delta^2_{\rm lin} \equiv \frac{k^3 P_{\rm lin}(k_p, z_p)}{2\pi^2}$ and the tilt $n_{\rm lin} \equiv \left. \frac{{\rm d} \ln P_{\rm lin}(k, z)}{{\rm d} \ln k} \right|_{k_p, z_p}$ of the linear matter power spectrum $P_{\rm lin}(k, z)$, evaluated at the pivot redshift $z_p = 3$ and wavenumber $k_p = 0.009\, \mathrm{s\,km^{-1}}$.
-The mean values of $\Delta^2_{\rm lin}$ and $n_{\rm lin}$ are respectively 0.310 and -2.340, the standard deviations are respectively 0.020 and 0.006, and the correlation coefficient is 0.512~\cite{Goldstein:2023gnw}.
+We also include the foreground-marginalised likelihood \texttt{SPT-3G D1 Lite} published recently by SPT~\cite{SPT-3G:2025bzu}.\footnote{\url{https://github.com/SouthPoleTelescope/spt_candl_data}} Similarly to Ref.~\cite{Rogers:2023upm}, we incorporate Lyman-$\alpha$ forest constraints on the linear matter power spectrum using a compressed two-dimensional Gaussian likelihood constructed from the eBOSS (Sloan Digital Sky Survey Data Release~14; SDSS~DR14) Lyman-$\alpha$ forest flux power spectrum~\cite{eBOSS:2018qyj}.
+In this approach, the cosmological information contained in the flux power spectrum is projected onto the two effective parameters: the amplitude $\Delta^2_{\rm lin}$ and local spectral tilt $n_{\rm lin}$ of the linear matter power spectrum $P_{\rm lin}(k,z)$, evaluated at the pivot redshift $z_p = 3$ and wavenumber $k_p = 0.009\,\mathrm{s\,km^{-1}}$.
+We first consider the compressed likelihood derived in Ref.~\cite{Goldstein:2023gnw}, which is based on the eBOSS DR14 Lyman-$\alpha$ analysis of Ref.~\cite{eBOSS:2018qyj} and based on the BOSS/eBOSS Lyman-$\alpha$ forest flux power spectrum measurements reported in Ref.~\cite{El-Ella:2019gnc}.
+In this case, the mean values of $\Delta^2_{\rm lin}$ and $n_{\rm lin}$ are $0.310$ and $-2.340$, with standard deviations $0.020$ and $0.006$, respectively, and a correlation coefficient $\rho = 0.512$~\cite{Goldstein:2023gnw}.